 The Company's gathering and compression service agreements with Antero Resources include: (i) the 2019 gathering and compression agreement, (ii) Marcellus gathering and compression agreements and (iii) the Utica compression agreement.
 See Note 6-Property and Equipment for additional information.
 The 2019 gathering and compression agreement has an initial term through 2038, the Marcellus gathering and compression agreements expire between 2023 and 2031, and the Utica compression agreement has two dedicated areas that expire in 2024 and 2030.
-Upon expiration of each of the Marcellus gathering and compression service agreements and the Utica compression agreement, the Company will continue to provide gathering and compression services under the 2019 gathering and compression agreements.
+Upon expiration of each of the Marcellus gathering and compression service agreements and the Utica compression agreement, the Company will continue to provide gathering and compression services under the 2019 gathering and compression agreement.
 Pursuant to the gathering and compression agreements, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to the Company for gathering and compression services.
-The Company also has an option to gather and compression agreement outside of West Virginia, Ohio and Pennsylvania on the same terms and conditions as the 2019 gathering compression agreement.
+The Company also has an option to gather and compress natural gas produced by Antero Resources on any additional acreage it acquires during the term of the 2019 gathering and compression agreement outside of West Virginia, Ohio and Pennsylvania on the same terms and conditions as the 2019 gathering compression agreement.